Here’s a Restricted Websites List of US-Only Websites

 What’s more, if you’re interested in using a proxy, you’ll be happy to know that our VPN servers actually double as proxy servers, and you’re free to use them however you wish.

 Our Smart DNS service can give you access to over 120 websites from the US.
-Just set up the service with our user-friendly apps or step-by-step tutorials, and enjoy all the content on our US region websites restricted list.
+Just set up the service with our user-friendly apps and enjoy all the content on our US region websites restricted list.

 That’s not all, though.
 If you want to enjoy foreign websites not available in US regions normally, you can access 200+ websites from countries like the UK, Canada, Australia, Germany, Switzerland, Poland, Sweden, France.

 And once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee if you encounter any problems.

 US-only websites offer a lot of amazing content.
 But, like their name implies, those platforms are only available to people who live in the US.
 Even worse, it’s not just a few websites – we’ve actually got a whole US-only restricted websites list of 100+ items in this article.